spajak/epub3-boilerplate/README.md

 ## Bonus: reading time

-Nice feature is to have a reading time.
+Nice feature is to have a reading time hint.
 This can be calculated as number of words divided by an averange reading speed (250 words per minute for an adult).
 To get the number of words use my PHP script:

 ```
 $ php ./count-words.php "./template/Content/ch0?.xhtml"